What No One Tells You About FIRE Retirement

 If I earned £60k a year, I’m sure I could comfortably live off £20k.
 I could even do £10k.
 In fact, I know I could do £6k.

 But, it’s one thing to save 50% of your wage when you’re earning £60k a year.
 It’s quite another, doing it with £25k.
 Especially over 10 years, because it requires a decade of sacrifice.

 One of these two people will discover a very early retirement.
 The other will retire 5 or 10 years earlier than his/her pension age (all being well).

 It’s a disappointing path to follow.
-Especially if you’re not expecting your wages to jump up over time, due to your limited career expectations.
+Especially if you’re not expecting your wages to jump up over time, due to limited career options.

 You can achieve great returns from £2k-£6k each year.
 But most people won’t be retiring on it.